“About Chileans, bueno, I’m not going to say anything,” says Don Eloy Cuadros, waving his hand dismissively. “We all know what is the true history.”

 “Never let it be said I speak badly of my Chilean friends.

 “But carajo, there’s such a thing as national pride.”

 Discretion should by now be second nature to Don Eloy.
 After 59 years working as a bartender and confidant to tipsy patrons at the Hotel Maury, one of Lima’s most storied lodgings, he’s long since learned the virtues of tight-lippedness.
 Even when it comes to Chileans, the traditional bêtes noirs (bestias negras) of his native Peru.
-And even—or especially—when it comes to his countrymen’s fierce pride in their national drink, the pisco sour.
+And even—or especially—when it comes the two Andean nations’ fierce dispute over his country’s national drink, the pisco sour.

 It’s a topic, be it said, that provokes strong opinions.
 Fanaticisms, even.
 Ever since, in the mixological murk of a century ago, there first appeared the blend of pisco, lime juice, ice, and sugar that would go on to lubricate countless South American get-togethers, Chile and Peru have tussled over who deserves credit for the drink’s recipe.
 It’s a conflict that’s embroiled academics, restaurateurs, even the Peruvian government.
 Only soccer—or the 1879 War of the Pacific, in which Chile copped a sizeable chunk of Peru’s territory—excites similar passions.
 National pride, as Don Eloy says.

 Seen thus, the bar veteran’s tact makes eminent good sense.